TissueImageAnalytics/iguana/README.md

 - Get WSI-level explanations: `python run_explainer.py --wsi`

 Note, node and feature explanations must have been run before triggering wsi explanation.

+## Interactive Demo
+We have made an interactive demo to help visualise the output of our model.
+Note, this is not optimised for mobile phones and tablets.

+Check out the demo [here](https://iguana.dcs.warwick.ac.uk).

+In the demo, we provide multiple examples of WSI-level results.
+By default, glands are coloured by their node explanation score, indicating how much they contribute to the slide being predicted as abnormal.
+Glands can also be coloured by a specific feature using the drop-down menu on the right hand side.

+As you zoom in, smaller objects such as lumen and nuclei will become visible.
+These are accordingly coloured by their predicted class.
+For example, epithelial cells are coloured green and lymphocytes red.

+Each histological object can be toggled on/off by clicking the appropriate buton on the right hand side.
+Also, the colours and the opacity can be altered.

+To see which histological features are contributing to glands being flagged as abnormal, hover over the corresponding node.
+To view these nodes, toggle the graph on at the bottom-right of the screen.

 ## To DO
 - [x] Inference code